SFLT

 Known Issues:

-- Linked Modulator support is not implemented yet (advanced SF2.01 feature, does not affect most SF2s)
+- Linked Modulators are not supported yet (advanced SF2.01 feature, does not affect most SF2s)

 - Certain Generator configurations are not handled accurately